Degrees and Requirements - All Campuses

 Linfield offers students many opportunities to supplement academic course work with intensive learning experiences in companies and organizations.
 Internships are of two kinds: some offer on-the-job application of what students have been learning in their disciplines; others provide career exploration opportunities to integrate a liberal arts education into the job market.

-Externships, short-term experiences of usually 2-5 days, can also be arranged through the Office of Career Development.
+Externships, short-term experiences of usually 2-5 days, can also be arranged through the Office of Career Services.

 In health-care clinicals, students provide supervised care to individuals, families, communities, and other populations.
 Students make connections between theory and practice, develop critical thinking and communication skills, engage in professional relationships with clients, and become competent with technical skills and healing practices.